 O.J.
 Mayo looked as though he might contend for Rookie of the Year early in the 2008-09 season.
 For a season and a half in Memphis, Mayo looked as though he could be a 20-plus point per game scorer.
 In his rookie season, he averaged 18.5 points per game.

 In time, the Grizzlies seemingly outgrew their need for Mayo, as other scorers stepped up and Tony Allen’s defensive skills were far more need-appropriate than Mayo’s shooting.
 Moreover, his shooting had become less accurate as time wore on.

 It turned out, all Mayo needed was a change in scenery.
 This season in Dallas, Mayo has returned to the brilliance he displayed as a rookie—plus some.
 He’s averaging over 18 points per game again, but shooting a career high 46 percent from the floor, including a blistering 42.6 percent from three-point range.

-Tags: 2008 NBA Draft Brook Lopez Brooklyn Nets Chicago Bulls Dallas Mavericks Danilo Gallinari Denver Nuggets Derrick Rose Eric Gordon Featured Indiana Pacers JaVale McGee Kevin Love Minnesota Timberwolves New Orleans Hornets Nicolas Batum O.J.
+Tags: 2008 NBA Draft Brook Lopez Brooklyn Nets Chicago Bulls Dallas Mavericks Danilo Gallinari Denver Nuggets Derrick Rose Eric Gordon Indiana Pacers JaVale McGee Kevin Love Minnesota Timberwolves New Orleans Hornets Nicolas Batum O.J.
 Mayo Oklahoma City Thunder Portland Trail Blazers Roy Hibbert Russell Westbrook